delzac/cntkx/README.md

 ## News
+***2019-10-15.***
+#### Added `mish` activation function and `RAdam` learner.
+`mish` is an activation function is introduced in [Mish: A Self Regularized Non-Monotonic Neural Activation Function](https://arxiv.org/abs/1908.08681v2) by Diganta Misra.
+Experiments show that `mish` tends to work better than both ReLU and Swish along with other standard activation functions in many deep networks across challenging datasets.
+For instance, in Squeeze Excite Net-18 for CIFAR 100 classification, the network with Mish had an increase in Top-1 test accuracy by 0.494% and 1.671% as compared to the same network with Swish and ReLU respectively.
+The similarity to Swish along with providing a boost in performance and its simplicity in implementation makes it easier for researchers and developers to use Mish in their Neural Network Models.

+This activation function is adopted in `fast ai`.

+Rectified Adam or `RAdam` is a `Adam` optimiser variant that doesn't require a warmup schedule, which `Adam` tends to need to maintain stability.
+In this cntk implementation, we added a `RAdam` like optimiser based on the work of [On the adequacy of untuned warmup for adaptive optimization](https://arxiv.org/abs/1910.04209) by Jerry Ma and Denis Yarats.

+`RAdam` is adopted in `fast ai` too.

 ***2019-09-30.***
 #### Added `BiRecurrence` with weight tying
 Made improvement to weight tying of BiRecurrence by have one parameter tensor token for every state